The-Friendly-Ghost/Albert-Heijn-Topo-Game/README.md

 # Albert Heijn Finder
 [Can be played here!](https://peppy-starlight-8332d7.netlify.app/)

-Train je topografie kennis en leer tegelijkertijd waar alle Albert Heijns in Nederland zijn.
-Handig toch?
+Train your topography knowledge and simultaneously learn where all the Albert Heijns in the Netherlands are.
+Convenient, right?

 ## Reason for this project
 I built this project on my path to becoming better at JavaScript.
 I wanted to create a fun game where I would improve in multiple aspects of JavaScript.
 Additionally, Albert Heijn seems like a nice employer to me, maybe this project is nice to include in my motivation letter ;)